howdyai/botkit/readme.md

 _the place_ for people interested in the art and science of making bots.
 Come to ask questions, share your progress, and commune with your peers!

+You can also find help from members of the Botkit team [in our dedicated Cisco Spark room](https://eurl.io/#SyNZuomKx)!

 # Botkit Core Library

 Botkit is designed around the idea of giving developers a language-like interface for building bots.